Let’s discuss some inexpensive projects to increase the value of your home that you can do yourself!

 Storage is so important.
 You have to have a place to put your stuff and be able to get to it.
 Linen closets and pantries are work-horse spaces that need to be organized.

-Check out these transformation that you can do without spending a lot of money.
+Check out these transformations that you can do without spending a lot of money.

 Garage organization is also important and can get really expensive.
 Here are some great examples of inexpensive garage organization that you can do.